Table of Contents

 Capitalism which requires competition sets individuals (and nations, etc) against each other creating tribalism which is an abject rejection of our mutual interdependence.
 This is that Humanity’s Terminal Disease – The Disease of Separation that I talk about in my stream on occasion.
 We cannot forge a globalized human civilization based on interdependence, equity, sustainability, egalitarianism if our socioeconomic system is diametrically opposed to these values, especially in its reward system.

-The fact that a reward is expected or required is also part of that problem, because, again, it sets us against each other.
+The fact that a reward is expected or required is also part of that problem, because, again, it sets us against each other by creating an “exchange“.
 I have done something for you so now I expect payment.
 How much will that payment be?
 What is the expected reward by one party?
 Maybe I can reward them less and keep some of it for myself?
 Maybe I can work to get more of a reward?
+The very existence of an exchange creates an antagonistic relationship, and is in-and-of-itself violence.

 Its values are not set up to have people be truly altruistic or moral because continued altruism will most likely lead to poverty and homelessness.
 If you work and then NOT require payment for your services then you will die in the streets.
 This sets a person against others for survival, which itself breeds sociopathy because survival and competition is the game.

 Why should society be setup this way when we do not need to?
 There is plenty of housing, food, clothes, energy, transportation, etc…, right?
 But, why are we not setting society up to take advantage of that so that no one suffers when they do not have to?
-Why do ~30 million people die each year due to completely preventable reasons (poverty, disease, homelessness, lack of water, pollution) [and this is not even including the war, violence, and active genocide that is going on]?
+Why do ~30 million people die each year due to completely preventable reasons (poverty, disease, homelessness, lack of water, pollution) [and this number is not even including the war, violence, and active genocide that is going on globally]?
 Where is that altruism, that moral decision, that right decision to do that which benefits Humanity the most?
 Why do we not see it?
 Because there is no real profit in doing so.
+Because the system does not reward such things.

 3. Who is to Blame then?